A Framework for Understanding Sources of Harm throughout the Machine Learning Life Cycle: Formalization and Mitigations

-Aggregation bias is a limitation on the learned function $g$ (e.g., a linear parameterization) that stems from an assumption about the homogeneity of $p(\hat{Y} | \hat{X})$.
-Ultimately, this results in a $g$ that is disproportionately worse for some group(s).
-Addressing limitations of $g$ can be achieved by either 1. adjusting $g$ to better model the data complexities, or 2. transforming the data such that $g$ is now better suited to it.
+Aggregation bias is a limitation on the learned function $f$ that stems from an assumption about the homogeneity of $p(Y' | X')$, and can result in an $f$ that is disproportionately worse for some group(s).
+Therefore, aggregation bias could be targeted through 1) parameterizing $f$ so that it better models the data complexities (e.g., coupled learning methods, such as multitask learning, that take into account group differences \citep{pmlr-v81-dwork18a,suresh2018multitask}), or 2) transforming the training data such that $f$ is now better suited to it (e.g., projecting data into a learned representation space where $p(Y' | X')$ is the same across groups \citep{zemel2013learning}).
+Note that methods that attempt to make predictions independently of group membership \citep{corbett_defining} likely will not address aggregation bias.

-Methods that adjust $g$ include \textbf{coupled learning methods}, such as multitask learning, that parameterize different groups differently in the model definition and facilitate learning multiple simpler functions that take into account group differences \cite{dwork2017decoupled,suresh2018multitask,oneto2018taking}.

-To transform the data, we need to change $r$ or $t$. \textbf{Fair representation learning} involves projecting data into a space (i.e., coming up with a new mapping $r: X \rightarrow \hat{X}$) where examples that are similar with respect to the prediction task are close to each other in feature space (i.e., projecting into a space where $p(\hat{Y}|\hat{X}$) is the same across groups), and then learning $g$ \cite{zemel2013learning,louizos2015variational}.
-This space aims to capture some true underlying features that may manifest differently across groups.
-Note that solutions such as \textit{anti-classification} \cite{corbett2018defining} or \textit{fairness through unawareness} \cite{gajane2017formalizing} that make predictions independently of group membership do not address aggregation bias.